Do you know how to treat major fiddle leaf fig problems?

 Accidents happen.
 Maybe your children knocked over your tree during an indoor soccer game, or your kitten decided to scale your tree’s trunk, or maybe your poor fiddle got banged up during your cross-country move.

-These incidents might leave your tree with torn or holey leaves, a broken pot, or even damaged roots.
+These incidents and fiddle leaf fig problems might leave your tree with torn or holey leaves, a broken pot, or even damaged roots.

 The best thing to do is to return your tree to the consistency it loves.
 Put the tree upright, add more soil to the pot if necessary, or put it in a new pot if the old one was damaged.
 Don’t remove any leaves for now, but continue with its care schedule until it stabilizes again.